History of California before 1900: Further European ventures (1765–1821)

-Spanish ships plying the China trade probably stopped in California every year after 1680.
 Between 1680 and 1740, Spanish merchants out of Mexico City financed thriving trade between Manila, Acapulco and Callao.
 In Manila, they picked up cotton from India and silks from China.
-The Spanish Crown viewed too much imported Asian cloth to Mexico and Lima as a competitive threat to the Spanish American markets for cloth produced in Spain, and as a result, restricted the tonnage permitted on the ships from Manila to Acapulco.
-Mexico City merchants in retaliation overstuffed the ships, even using the space for water to carry additional contraband cargo.
-As a result, the ships coming from Manila had enough water for two months, but the trip took four to six months.
-(Hawaii was unknown to the Spanish navigators).
-The sea currents take ships sailing from Manila to Acapulco up north, so that they first touch land at San Francisco or Monterey, in what is now California.
+The Spanish Crown restricted the tonnage permitted on the ships from Manila to Acapulco, viewing imported Asian cloth to Mexico and Lima as lowering the demand for cloth from Spain.
+In retaliation, Mexico City merchants overstuffed ships bound from Manila, even using space intended for water to carry additional contraband.

+The sea currents would take ships sailing from Manila to Acapulco north, so that they first touched land at San Francisco or Monterey.
 In the mid-18th century, tensions were brewing between Great Britain and Spain.
 In 1762, while the two nations were at war, Britain captured Manila in the Pacific and Havana in the Atlantic.
 This was probably a stimulus for Spain to build presidios at San Francisco and Monterey in 1769.
 The British, too, stepped up their activities in the Pacific.
-British seafaring Captain James Cook, midway through his third and final voyage of exploration in 1778, sailed along the west coast of North America aboard HMS Resolution, mapping the coast from California all the way to the Bering Strait.
+British seafaring Captain James Cook, midway through his third and final voyage of exploration in 1778, sailed along the West Coast of North America aboard HMS Resolution, mapping the coast from California all the way to the Bering Strait.
 In 1786 Jean-François de Galaup, comte de Lapérouse, led a group of scientists and artists on a voyage of exploration ordered by Louis XVI and were welcomed in Monterey.
 They compiled an account of the Californian mission system, the land and the people.
 Traders, whalers and scientific missions followed in the next decades.